Bill Gates Predicts 'What's At Stake' With Proposed Trump Foreign Aid Cuts

 Now Gates is worried this progress could stall.
 Or even slide backward.

-Earlier this year, President Trump called for deep cuts in foreign aid, including a 17 percent reduction in money to treat people with HIV worldwide.
+Earlier this year, Trump called for deep cuts in foreign aid, including a 17 percent reduction in money to treat people with HIV worldwide.

 "We're showing what's at stake," Gates says.